Vision Care Technology

 Diane has enjoyed playing local sports, softball, volleyball, bowling, and most recently bocce.
 She enjoys playing setback, traveling, and hiking.
 Diane is the proud mom of two fabulous young men, Joseph and Brian, and is overjoyed with her grandson, Jason.
 Diane has been ABO and NCLE certified and has maintained her affiliations as COA fellow and NAO member.

 Susan Piscatelli is a licensed optician at Shoreline Eye Associates in Guilford, Connecticut.
-Susan was trained through the optician apprentice program and has maintained her license and education through many years of optical continuing education courses.
+Susan was trained through the optician apprentice program and has maintains her license and education through many years of optical continuing education courses.
 When Susan was asked to volunteer for the OPS Advisory Committee, she felt her years of experience may be helpful to others pursuing the career she is so passionate about.
 Susan is involved in the Chamber of Commerce and volunteers for the Special Olympics.
 In her spare time Susan enjoys reading, hiking, theatre, and dancing.